lorabridge2/bridge-lorawan-interface/README.md

 ## Acknowledgements

 The financial support from Internetstiftung/Netidee is gratefully acknowledged.
-The mission of Netidee is to support development of open-source tools for more accessible and versatile use of the Internet in Austria.
+The mission of Netidee is to support development of open-source tools for more accessible and versatile use of the Internet in austria.